 In such instances there is no need to feel as though you must investigate the situation, diagnose a student, or provide counseling.
 Your role in this kind of situation is to follow the guidelines that have been implemented by the University’s Threat Assessment and Safety Committee (TASC).
 Your contribution helps the Committee come together to provide the student, yourself, and the campus community the help and safety needed to address and remedy the concerning situation.
 Crises are often the result of distress brewing over time.
 Early intervention can be the key to addressing a student’s needs as soon as possible.
 This makes your contribution to the process vital and much appreciated.

 The TASC utilizes the following categories (the 4 Ds) to distinguish different kinds of concerning behavior.
 The 4Ds are provided as a guide.
 There may be situations that do not fit neatly into one of these categories.
-In such a case, please contact the Academic Dean or Department Chair, the Counseling Center Director, or Associate Chancellor for Student Life, Gerald Massenburg, for consultation and support.
-To report a concern, please use the Maxient system.
+In such a case, please contact the RUN CARE team at email@example.com for consultation and support.
+Or, to report a concern, please use the Maxient system.

 The 4Ds of TASC

 Threatening: verbal, non-verbal, written

 Distressed behavior causes concern for the person's well-being.